 When eatin’ time rolls around, speed up the buffet line by leaving enough room on either side so two lines can go through at once.
 (This means you may want to set out additional serving utensils for each dish, too.)
 Make it easy to see what’s being served by making little labels you can set beside each dish (bonus points for labeling whether something is gluten- or dairy-free!).
 And keep a small basket or box filled with bundled silverware and napkins so guests can grab, go and grub in a flash.

-If you’ve got a platter of grilled burgers or hot dogs set up, corral toppings and condiments nearby in a standard muffin tin.
+If you’ve got a platter of incredible grilled burgers or hot dogs set up, corral toppings and condiments nearby in a standard muffin tin.
 Each cup can hold the ketchup, mustard, onions, pickles, mayo and more.
 Serve with small spoons for each.

 7. Say “bye-bye” to bugs.